Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Koopman Eigenfunctions and Modes

 \end{proof}

-\begin{corollary}[Sufficient condition for for full observability] If each entry in $P$ is either positive or negative for any $t$ in $I$ then each entry of the state-space is monotone (and injective).
+\begin{corollary}[Full observability for a monotone dynamics] If each entry in $P$ is either positive or negative for any $t$ in $I$ then each entry of the state-space is monotone (and injective).
 We can formulate $N$ different time state-space mappings from $\mathcal{X}$ to $I$ (Theorem \ref{theo:sufficientConditionKEF}).
 These mappings induce $N$ different \acp{KEF} and according to Proposition \ref{prop:FullObservability} the system is fully observable.